Space debris: Higher altitudes

 At higher altitudes, where air drag is less significant, orbital decay takes longer.
-Slight atmospheric drag, lunar perturbations, Earth's gravity perturbations, solar wind, and solar radiation pressure can gradually bring debris down to lower altitudes (where it decays), but at very high altitudes this may take centuries.
+Slight atmospheric drag, lunar perturbations, Earth's gravity perturbations, solar wind, and solar radiation pressure can gradually bring debris to lower altitudes (where it decays), but at very high altitudes this may take centuries.
 Although high-altitude orbits are less commonly used than LEO and the onset of the problem is slower, the numbers progress toward the critical threshold more quickly.

 Many communications satellites are in geostationary orbits (GEO), clustering over specific targets and sharing the same orbital path.
 Although velocities are low between GEO objects, when a satellite becomes derelict (such as Telstar 401) it assumes a geosynchronous orbit; its orbital inclination increases about 0.8° and its speed increases about 160 km/h per year.
 Impact velocity peaks at about 1.5 km/s.
 Orbital perturbations cause longitude drift of the inoperable spacecraft and precession of the orbital plane.
 Close approaches (within 50 meters) are estimated at one per year.
 The collision debris pose less short-term risk than from a LEO collision, but the satellite would likely become inoperable.
 Large objects, such as solar-power satellites, are especially vulnerable to collisions.

 Although the ITU now requires proof a satellite can be moved out of its orbital slot at the end of its lifespan, studies suggest this is insufficient.
 Since GEO orbit is too distant to accurately measure objects under 1 m, the nature of the problem is not well known.
 Satellites could be moved to empty spots in GEO, requiring less maneuvering and making it easier to predict future motion.
 Satellites or boosters in other orbits, especially stranded in geostationary transfer orbit, are an additional concern due to their typically high crossing velocity.

 Despite efforts to reduce risk, spacecraft collisions have occurred.
 The European Space Agency telecom satellite Olympus-1 was struck by a meteoroid on 11 August 1993 and eventually moved to a graveyard orbit.
 On 29 March 2006, the Russian Express-AM11 communications satellite was struck by an unknown object and rendered inoperable; its engineers had enough contact time with the satellite to send it into a graveyard orbit.